-Enter reading mode using Immersive Reader
+Enter Reader Mode in Immersive Reader

-Tip: If you don’t see the Immersive Reader Icon in the address bar, you can still view the text in Immersive Reader.
+Tip: If you don’t see the Immersive Reader icon in the address bar, you can still view the text in Immersive Reader.
 Just select the text you want to read, right-click, and select Open in Immersive Reader from the context menu.

 Read Aloud in Microsoft Edge